 Now that you’ve had a taste of Tennessee’s sports history, it’s time for a music trip through time.
 Nashville is home to the Country Music Hall of Fame and Museum, which houses more than 350,000 square feet of galleries and 2.5 million artifacts.
 See awards, costumes, early life items and more of some of your favorite country artists and legends.

 Tour the iconic and historic Ryman Auditorium.
 Begin the tour with the immersive Soul of Nashville presentation featuring holograms, special effects, archival imagery and more that bring the Ryman’s story to life.
 Then, take a guided backstage tour where you’ll see the dressing rooms musicians use to prep before gracing the famous stage.
 See rare, vintage photos, local art and more.

-The TransPerfect Music City Bowl is nonstop college football action Dec.
-30 at Nissan Stadium in downtown Nashville.
-Teams will be announced soon.
+The TransPerfect Music City Bowl is nonstop college football action featuring the Tennessee Volunteers vs. the Purdue Boilermakers at 2 p.m.
+Dec.
+30, 2021 at Nissan Stadium in downtown Nashville.
+The game will also be broadcast on ESPN.
 Before the game, enjoy the Fan Zone with premium experiences including interactive exhibits, music, food and drinks.
 After the game, you can head to Lower Broadway.
 Dance the night away either celebrating the win or nursing the losing wounds.
 Either way, you’ll have fun popping into the honky tonks that line Nashville’s downtown area.

 Step inside the Johnny Cash Museum for a behind-the-scenes look at the Man in Black – his career, military service, early life and accomplishments.
 The museum is open 9 a.m. to 7 p.m. each day.
 Tickets are $18.95 for general admission and $14.95 for children’s tickets ages 6-15 years old.